VIEW IMPH COVID-19 RESOURCES HERE

 Improving Health in South Carolina: Challenges and Opportunities

 This class orients participants to South Carolina’s health status and determinants of health.
-Participants address questions related to the human and financial burden of poor health status and discuss innovative solutions that are being implemented across South Carolina.
+Participants address questions related to the human and financial burden of poor health status and discuss innovative solutions that are being implemented nationally and across South Carolina.

 Health Systems and Financing: Improving Return on Investment